adamtow/cronios/documentation.md

 <span id="overview" class="section-header"></span>
 ## From Manual to Automated Shortcuts

 Shortcuts are a fantastic addition to iOS 12, allowing you a quick way to automate tasks with your apps.
-Unfortunately, the only way to invoke a shortcut is via a manual action:
+Unfortunately, the only way till now to run a shortcut was by performing a manual action:

 - Tap on a shortcut in the Shortcuts app
 - Say a voice command to Siri